Rifat-Hossain49/MediMitro/frontend/SETUP.md

 - **Pharmacist**: Access to medication management, prescription fulfillment
 - **Admin**: Full system access (can be added later)

-## 5. Database Schema
+## 5. Backend Integration

-The application includes a comprehensive healthcare database schema with:
+The frontend communicates with a Spring Boot backend for data persistence:

-- **User Management**: Users, accounts, sessions
+- **User Management**: Handled by Spring Security and JDBC
-- **Healthcare Data**: Appointments, prescriptions, medical records
+- **Healthcare Data**: Managed via Spring Data JDBC repositories
-- **Provider Data**: Doctors, pharmacies, medications
+- **API Communication**: RESTful endpoints for all operations
-- **Emergency Services**: Emergency contacts, ambulance services
+- **Database Schema**: Defined in Spring backend using JDBC/SQL

 ## 6. Security Features